SoftUni-Internal/interactive-content/EN/02-Text-Processing/00-Lesson-Introduction.md

 - What a String is

-- Collection of Key and Value pairs
+- Collection of Key-Value pairs

 **2. String Manipulation**